yuri-schmaltz/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates
+### July 21 2025: WanGP v7.1
+- Flux Family Reunion : *Flux Dev* and *Flux Schnell* have been invited aboard WanGP.
+To celebrate that, Loras support for the Flux *diffusers* format has also been added.

+- LTX Video upgraded to version 0.9.8: you can now generate 1800 frames (1 min of video !) in one go without a sliding window.
+With the distilled model it will take only 5 minutes with a RTX 4090 (you will need 22 GB of VRAM though).
+I have added options to select higher humber frames if you want to experiment

+- LTX Video ControlNet : it is a Control Net that allows you for instance to transfer a Human motion or Depth from a control video.
+It is not as powerful as Vace but can produce interesting things especially as now you can generate quickly a 1 min video.
+Under the scene IC-Loras (see below) for Pose, Depth and Canny are automatically loaded for you, no need to add them.

+- LTX IC-Lora support: these are special Loras that consumes a conditional image or video Beside the pose, depth and canny IC-Loras transparently loaded there is the *detailer* (https://huggingface.co/Lightricks/LTX-Video-ICLoRA-detailer-13b-0.9.8) which is basically an upsampler.
+Add the *detailer* as a Lora and use LTX Raw Format as control net choice to use it.

+And Also:
+- easier way to select video resolution
+- started to optimize Matanyone to reduce VRAM requirements

 ### July 15 2025: WanGP v7.0 is an AI Powered Photoshop
 This release turns the Wan models into Image Generators.
 This goes way more than allowing to generate a video made of single frame :
 - Multiple Images generated at the same time so that you can choose the one you like best.It is Highly VRAM optimized so that you can generate for instance 4 720p Images at the same time with less than 10 GB